 Copycat TGI Friday’s Jack Daniel’s Sauce – an easy, from scratch sauce that is great on chicken, fish, veggies – the possibilities are endless!

 I got an email way back in 2003 called Insider’s Recipes for Brand Name Foods that included this recipe.
 I love Jack Daniels sauce from Friday’s & this recipe tastes just like it.

-Today we paired it with this boneless wings recipe & it tasted just like the Sesame Jack Strips appetizer from TGI Friday’s.
+Today we paired this Jack Daniels with this boneless wings recipe & it tasted just like the Sesame Jack Strips appetizer from TGI Friday’s.

 The second day (since there was a lot left), I made grilled chicken breasts & brushed the sauce over them.
 Delicious.